GabSchach/HDVis_fork/README.md

 * endpoints for updating nodes/edges

-* once a set of all possible labels and attributes is finalized a switch to spring-neo4j would make sense, despite offering less flexibility it provides powerfull database access functionality that is not easily possible with only the neo4j java driver.
+* once a set of all possible labels and attributes is finalized a switch to spring-neo4j would make sense, despite offering less flexibility it provides powerful database access functionality that is not easily possible with only the neo4j java driver.